karthikeyan-manimaran/skill-exchange-platform/README.md

-# Skillex - Modern E-Learning Platform
+# Skill exchange Platform

 ## Overview

-Skillex is a cutting-edge e-learning platform built with Next.js that connects learners with expert instructors.
+this is a cutting-edge e-learning platform built with Next.js that connects learners with expert instructors.
 The platform offers a seamless learning experience with interactive courses, personalized learning paths, and comprehensive progress tracking.

 ## Features